DewofyourYouth/DewofyourYouth.github.io/_posts/2020-01-19-things-i-like-this-week.md

 ## [Habitica](https://habitica.com/)

 Habitica is an app that helps you gamify your if.
-This allows you to use the same obsessive focus you commit to getting to the next level in candy crush - with actually attaining life goals, breaking bad habits and enforcing good ones.
+This allows you to use the same obsessive focus you commit to getting to the next level in candy crush - to actually attaining life goals, breaking bad habits and enforcing good ones.
 I've been using it for about three weeks and it has been beneficial to me.

 I do have some misgivings about the subtle skinner box like nature of the whole "gamify" idea, but advertisers, media and everything else is leveraging your rat like motivations - so why not let it work for you too?